rgravador/core-ui/README.md

 ## Theming

-Core UI uses CSS variables for theming.
+Foundy UI uses CSS variables for theming.
 You can customize the theme by overriding these variables:

 ```css
 :root {